BITNP/issues/SECURITY.md

 - live.bitnp.net
 - mirrors.bitnp.net, mirror.bitnp.net, mirror.bit.edu.cn, mirrors.bit.edu.cn

-Currently, the only service Net Pioneer Association maintains under `bit.edu.cn` is mirror.bit.edu.cn / mirrors.bit.edu.cn.
+Currently, the only service NetPioneer Association maintains under `bit.edu.cn` is mirror.bit.edu.cn / mirrors.bit.edu.cn.

 Please report **other security vulnerabilities in BIT network or domain** to [BIT Network Information and Technology Center](mailto:service@bit.edu.cn).
 We have direct contacts in related institute departments, which may help if you need immediate response, but you may want to contact only NITC directly if you think the information should only be exposed to the direct responder of BIT network, or Institute staff members.